 Delayed (Forward) Exchange

 The most common structure.
-Investors sell first, identify replacement property within 45 days, and close within 180 days.
+In a forward exchange, investors sell first, identify replacement property within 45 days, and close within 180 days.
 This is frequently used when exchanging coastal or seasonal properties.

 Reverse Exchange

-In tight markets near Portland or South Portland, investors may secure the replacement property first.
+In tight markets near Portland or South Portland, investors may decide to secure the replacement property first and complete a reverse exchange.
 An Exchange Accommodation Titleholder (EAT) temporarily holds title until the relinquished property sells.

 Simultaneous Exchange